Setting up a group

-◻︎ Each Group will have a convener who is largely free to run the group as he or she wishes, within the principles of the U3A and any local CEDu3a guidance
+Each group has convener who is largely free to run the group as they wish, within the principles of the u3a and any local CEDu3a guidance

-◼︎ confirm that new recruits to groups are paid-up CEDu3a members by asking to see their membership cards
+◼︎ confirm that new recruits are paid-up CEDu3a members by asking to see proof of membership

 ◼︎ keep a register of attendance, in case of an insurance claim